AIDASoft/podio/tests/schema_evolution/code_gen/README.md

 ### Additional technical details

-For developers who have to touch the internals of the whole machinery a few additional information bits about the expecations / assumptions:
+For developers who have to touch the internals of the whole machinery a few additional information bits about the expectations / assumptions:
 - `{WRITE,READ}_AS` assume that they can cobble together a filename via `TEST_CASE` and `FILE_SUFFIX` pre-processor string literals.
 The former is injected via `target_compile_definitions` in `ADD_SCHEMA_EVOLUTION_TEST` the